-Coordinates for each station, Figure 4-2, were measured according to SKB's instruction SKB MD 110.001 /3/.
+Coordinates for each station, Figure 4-2, were measured according to SKB's instruction SKB MD 110.001 (SKB internal controlling document).
 The co-ordinates were then noted in a specific protocol.
 Each object received a specific ID-code, see Table 4-4.
 For measurement of snow depth and observations of ice conditions, the objects were registered as surfaces, while the objects for frost in the ground and ice conditions were registered as points.